Why settle for plain old scalloped potatoes when you can have these Tartiflette potatoes with caramelized onion, Brie and creme fraiche.

 Combine the buttermilk and cream in a saucepan and heat slowly over medium heat just until it reaches 85F on an instant read thermometer (or just warm to the touch).
 Pour into a clean glass jar.
 Partially cover and let stand at room temperature for 8 to 24 hours or until thickened.
 Stir and refrigerate at least 24 hours before using.
 It will keep about 2 weeks in the refrigerator.

-- 1 small yellow halved and thinly sliced
+- 1 small (1 small) yellow, halved and thinly sliced

 - Kosher salt